A 2002 empirical survey published by Review of General Psychology rated Asch as the 41st most eminent psychologist of the 20th century.

 Criticisms of Asch’s Theories

 One major criticism of Asch’s conformity experiments is that his sample was not representative of the general public.
 His participants were all young male students who attended Swarthmore College.
 Consequently, his results may not be applicable to females or older people.

 A second issue is that the study has low ecological validity as the results may not be applicable to real-life scenarios that involve conformity.
 Asch ensured that the participants were able to identify the correct answer in each trial.
 However, people in real-life situations of conformity may be unsure what the correct decision is.

 Some critics have claimed that Asch’s experiments say more about American culture than conformity.
 Studies conducted in other countries show that the level of conformity may change depending on whether a country prioritizes individualism or collectivism.
 Other critics argue that participants did not have a desire to conform to the rest of the group, but simply wanted to avoid unnecessary conflict.
 Some participants reported that they agreed with the group because they did not want to “spoil” the results.

-Solomon Asch's Books, Awards, and Accomplishments
+Solomon Asch's Contributions to Psychology: Books, Awards, and Accomplishments

 Asch authored a number of landmark articles that helped to shape the field of social psychology.
 However, he despised the “publish or perish” approach that was practiced in American academia.
 In 1952, he published his research findings in the book Social Psychology.

 A few of Asch’s other awards and accomplishments include: